-Our total operating revenues for the three and six months ended June 30, 2021 increased \$53.1 million, or 17%, and \$84.5 million, or 12%, respectively, over the prior year comparable periods, generating revenue growth across our Consumer Services and B2B Services segments, partially offset by lower revenues earned from our Money Movement Services through the first half of the year.
+Our total operating revenues for the three and nine months ended September 30, 2021 increased \$48.4 million, or 17%, and \$132.9 million, or 14%, respectively, over the prior year comparable periods, generating revenue growth across our Consumer Services and B2B Services segments, partially offset by lower revenues earned from our Money Movement Services.

 Our deposit account programs within our Consumer Services and B2B Services segments continue to benefit from organic growth as the demand for digital payments continues.
 We have seen a fundamental shift in consumer behavior towards electronic payments throughout the COVID-19 pandemic that has created a higher demand and usage of our products and services.
 Additionally, these two segments have benefited from economic stimulus funds and incremental unemployment benefits enacted by the U.S. federal government.
 In December 2020, an additional \$900 billion economic stimulus package was signed into law, providing for additional direct payments and enhanced unemployment benefits.
-In March 2021, another \$1.9 trillion economic package was authorized under the American Rescue Plan Act of 2021, which provides for additional direct payments and enhanced unemployment benefits through September 2021.
-As a result of organic growth and the benefit of U.S. government actions, our total gross dollar volume and purchase volume grew by 15% and 5%, respectively, for the three months ended June 30, 2021, and 29% and 15%, respectively, for the six months ended June 30, 2021 over the prior year comparable periods.
-The growth in these key metrics resulted in year-over-year increases in BaaS program management service fee revenues earned from platform partners, monthly maintenance fees, and interchange revenues across our deposit account programs.
-Our Consumer Services segment has also benefited from fees associated with the introduction of our optional overdraft protection program services made available to cardholders across our portfolios, including our Go2bank product launched earlier this year, and favorable decreases in the amount of cash back rewards on our legacy card programs due to changes in consumer behavioral trends and the estimated redemption amounts.
+In March 2021, another \$1.9 trillion economic package was authorized under the American Rescue Plan Act of 2021, which provided for additional direct payments, expanded child tax credits and enhanced unemployment benefits that extended through September 2021.

+As a result of these consumer trends and economic factors, our consolidated gross dollar volume and purchase volume grew by 24% and 9%, respectively, for the nine months ended September 30, 2021.
+During the three months ended September 30, 2021, our consolidated gross dollar volume grew by 13%.
+This increase was driven by organic growth from new and existing partners in our B2B Services segment, resulting in an increase in BaaS program management service fee revenues earned from platform partners and interchange revenues.
+In our Consumer Services segment, gross dollar volume, the number of active accounts and direct deposit accounts declined year-over-year for three months ended September 30, 2021 by 18%, 15%, and 9%, respectively, as a result of the timing of when prior year tax refund payments were received by cardholders in this segment due to the extended tax filing deadlines into July 2020, and a reduction in enhanced federal unemployment benefits, as the weekly benefit to cardholders was reduced by half in 2021 compared with the prior year period and discontinued in early September 2021.
+To a lesser extent, these metrics were also impacted in the current quarter by enhanced fraud monitoring controls we have implemented to to protect our customers.
+While we anticipate this trend to be temporary, further erosion in our active accounts may impact our financial results.
+Despite these year-over-year declines in our Consumer Services segment, revenue growth in the segment benefited from customer adoption of new features, such as the introduction of our optional overdraft protection program services made available to cardholders across our portfolios, including our GO2bank product launched earlier this year, and favorable decreases in the amount of cash back rewards on our legacy card programs due to changes in consumer behavioral trends and the estimated redemption amounts.